 A contains the previous event priority.
+HL contains the address of the event block.

 This routine is intended to be called after calling KL NEXT SYNC, to find a pending event, and KL DO SYNC, to run the event routine.
 It uses the previous event priority and the event block address returned by KL NEXT SYNC.
 Other uses of this entry are not recommended.